South Denver Summer Camps 2026

 A few things worth knowing about Colorado Academy camps: the campus is on South Pierce Street near Belleview, so it's accessible from both Englewood and Lakewood.
 The Sunshine program for ages 3-6 is one of the youngest-starting camps in south Denver, which matters if you have a preschooler.
 You don't need to be a Colorado Academy student to attend.
 Many families use the summer camps as a way to test the school before applying for admission.

-Camp Galileo: Platt Park (Englewood)
+Camp galileo: Platt park (Englewood)

 Camp Galileo's Platt Park location serves the Englewood/south Denver area. $489-$659/week with extended care.
 The Galileo curriculum (STEM meets creativity) is consistent across locations, so this is a reliable choice if you are already familiar with the brand.